Free Shipping on Orders of $50 or more.

 Lock Secure Transaction

-by Bill Haltom (Author)
+by William Haltom (Author)

 When it opened in 1927, Sears Crosstown, now Crosstown Concourse, was the southeastern regional warehouse and distribution center for the Sears Catalogue mail-order empire.
 Each day, more than forty-five thousand orders were processed by more than 1,500 workers.
-As a result, Sears Crosstown became known locally as the Wish Building.
+As a result, Sears Crosstown became known locally as "the Wish Building."
 For more than half a century, the iconic building and its surrounding neighborhood flourished until the decline of Sears in the 1980s.
 For decades, the once dynamic destination for commerce was vacant and shuttered.
 Then a unique group of Memphians emerged to resurrect Sears Crosstown with a plan most thought was impossible.
-Bill Haltom, a native Memphian and writer, tells the story of the Wish Building--its past, present and future.
+Bill Haltom, a native Memphian and writer, tells the story of "the Wish Building"--its past, present and future.

 Number of Pages: 176